 There are websites paying for traffic, through Google AdWords, while you are driving your own traffic for free.
 AdWords can be quite expensive, so if you were able to find these companies you could make money by suggesting they put their ads on your site directly.

-SEMRush makes this easy.
+In our SEMrush review we can show you that the tool makes this easy.
 It looks at all the keywords you are ranking for and then identifies companies that are advertising based on these keywords and displays them in a chart.

 In this chart you can see: